DhruvaBansal00/SBHMM-HTK/SequentialClassification/main/README.md

 # CopyCat HTK Pipeline

-A pipeline to run tracking Kinect or MediaPipe experiments on sign language feature data using either HMMs or SBHMMs
+A pipeline to run tracking Kinect, MediaPipe and AlphaPose experiments on sign language feature data using either HMMs or SBHMMs

 ## Getting Started

-* Navigate to either `projects/Kinect` or `projects/Mediapipe` depending on which hand tracking the experiment is for
+* Navigate to either `projects/Kinect`, `projects/Mediapipe` or `projects/AlphaPose` depending on which hand tracking the experiment is for
 * Inside this directory, navigate to `configs/features.json` to select which features to use. `"all_features"` is the complete list of features that are available for the specific hand tracker.
 Select a subset of those features to add into `"selected_features"` to customize the list of features to run the experiment on.
-Note that `config_kinect_features.py` allows a faster way to print out which features you want to use instead of manually copying and pasting each one.
+Note that `config_kinect_features.py` and `config_alphapose_features.py` allows a faster way to print out which features you want to use for Kinect and AlphaPose instead of manually copying and pasting each one.
 * Inside this directory, navigate to `configs/features.json` `"feature_dir"` to select where the base directory of the features directory is located.
 More likely than not, this will not be required to change on the current system.
+Note that for AlphaPose, you are required to run `test.py` on the Data in the `"feature_dir"` so that it aligns with the naming convention the pipeline uses.
 * `configs/` also contains other HMM hyperparameters such as `hhed#.conf` where it lists the number of mixture models and the number of states that will be used in the model.
 The current pipeline will iterate through these `hhed#.conf` files using the `train_iters` argument when running the experiment.

 ## Running the Pipeline

-* Open a terminal at `projects/Kinect` or `projects/Mediapipe` and execute (this is one specific example): `python3 driver.py --test_type cross_val --train_iters 25 50 75 100 120 140 160 180 200 220 --hmm_insertion_penalty 0 --cross_val_method leave_one_user_out --n_splits 4 --cv_parallel --parallel_jobs 5 --prepare_data`
+* Open a terminal at `projects/Kinect`, `projects/Mediapipe` or `projects/AlphaPose` and execute (this is one specific example): `python3 driver.py --test_type cross_val --train_iters 25 50 75 100 120 140 160 180 200 220 --hmm_insertion_penalty 0 --cross_val_method leave_one_user_out --n_splits 4 --cv_parallel --parallel_jobs 5 --prepare_data`
 * This will first prepare the HTK files for HMMs on all users data located at the base directory `"features_dir"` using user independent cross validation of 4 folds on 5 parallel processes.
 The specifics of some common options are given in the next section.
 Please look at `main/src/main.py` for the complete list of arguments that can be used with the pipeline.
 * **This helps to stay organized and is very important.** After the results have completed, please commit and push all changes with the message: `exp <Kinect/Mediapipe> <###> [comments]` where `###` is the excel row number of the experiment.
 In the excel sheet, please note relevant information, especially the model, tracker type, and command as well as the **average** word, sentence, insertion, and deletion error that is printed to terminal after the experiment ends.